ArcticaProject/vcxsrv/README.md

 VcXsrv Windows X Server (Custom builds by X2Go & Arctica)
 ------------------------------------------------

-The X2Go Project and Arctica Project are maintaining a 1.15.2.x branch of VcXsrv.
+The X2Go Project and Arctica Project are maintaining 1.15.2.x & 1.17.0.0-x branches of VcXsrv.

 VcXsrv is a Windows X-server based on the xorg git sources (like xming or cygwin's xwin), but compiled with Visual Studio.